 - It doesn't like moisture: If moisture seeps through the subfloor or the room humidity varies from very high to very low, the planks will probably curl.
 This is especially likely if you install wide-plank flooring, whether it's horizontal, vertical or strand-woven bamboo flooring.

-- It can off-gas: In the early days of solid bamboo flooring, it was notorious for the presence of formaldehyde in the binding adhesive, and many less-expensive horizontal and vertical planks still contain it.
-If you're sensitive to VOCs, but you love bamboo, your best bet is to limit your search to high-quality products and be sure to check the manufacturer's specifications for the materials used in the manufacturing process.
+- It can off-gas: In the early days of solid bamboo flooring, it was notorious for the presence of formaldehyde in its binding adhesive, and many less-expensive horizontal and vertical planks still contain formaldehyde.
+If you're sensitive to VOCs (volatile organic compounds), but you love bamboo, your best bet is to limit your search to high-quality products and be sure to check the manufacturer's specifications for the materials used in the manufacturing process.

 - It isn't a traditional hardwood: Appearance is at the top of the list of requirements for many homeowners, and bamboo has a characteristic contemporary look that may not fit in a cozy den with a fireplace and lush furniture.